-Alternatively, you may download and fill out the form, then return it by mail or fax (269-948-3330) or you may continue to fill out the online application by clicking on the button to the left.
+You may download and fill out the application, then return it by mail or fax (269-948-3330) or you may continue to fill out the online application by clicking on the button below.

 Under the supervision of the director or director designee, telecommunicators are responsible for:

 • All incoming telephone calls for service

 • Dispatching of emergency and non-emergency units and personnel

 • Proficient understanding of modern communications equipment, telephone, computer and paging systems

 • Performs records functions and a variety of supportive duties within the department

 • Willingness to work any shift, including weekends, holidays and overtime as Barry Central Dispatch is a 24 hour seven day a week operation

 Answer 9-1-1 and dispatch emergency calls and non-emergency calls for service from the public which include:

 • Gather and supply information to public safety units by computer, fax, radio, telephone and pager.